vmware-archive/pop/doc/source/tutorial/quickstart.rst

 define your configuration data.
 You can also merge the configuration data from multiple `pop` projects, just like you can add other `pop` projects' plugin subsystems to your project's `hub`!

 Using the `conf` system, is easy!
-When you ran `pop-seed` the first time it created a file called `poppy/config.py`.

-Open up that file and add some configuration options:
+Create a file called `poppy/config.py` and populate it with your configuration data.

 .. code-block:: python